 The Saints’ Way

-The Saints’ Way Trail crosses mid-Cornwall from coast to coast covering approximately 30 miles from Padstow to Fowey.
-It is the ancient route by which Celtic and medieval pilgrims crossed Cornwall on their way to Santiago de Compostella in Northern Spain.
-The diocese has just launched a Saints’ Way passport and Stamps allowing you to chart your pilgrimage through the 12 churches along the way.
+The Saints’ Way crosses mid-Cornwall from coast to coast covering approximately 30 miles from Padstow to Fowey.
+It’s the ancient route used by Celtic and medieval pilgrims to cross Cornwall on their way to Santiago de Compostella in Northern Spain.
+Dotted with rolling pastures of ancient farmland, pre-historic remains, ancient bridges and pathways, you can expect to see some of the most beautiful scenery in the county.
+It’s a route that has welcomed pilgrims to its pretty riverside villages for centuries.

 If you don’t feel like walking the full length of the trail there is a shorter alternative route which passes through the Tywardreath site of a medieval monastic settlement.
 This route is approximately 11 miles long.